 Child Safe Standards

 Victoria’s Child Safe Standards require organisations to promote child safety by embedding the protection of children in the organisation’s everyday thinking and practice.
 The Standards were a key response to the Betrayal of Trust report and were implemented progressively starting in 2016.
-They broadly align with the ten Child Safe Standards recommended by the Royal Commission, which informed the (Table 1).
+They broadly align with the ten Child Safe Standards recommended by the Royal Commission, which informed the National Principles for Child Safe Organisations (Table 1).

 - more than 1000 survey responses and written submissions